 Non-native and exotic species of plants, which have been introduced directly or indirectly by humans, often require extensive care in the form of water, fertilizer, pesticides, and other maintenance.
 Invasive plants are typically non-native species that grow and spread aggressively to the point of displacing other plants.
 They are hard to control and may even dominate whole areas, disrupting ecosystems and diminishing biodiversity.
 Native plants, on the other hand, are an integral part of local ecosystems and flourish in their specific conditions without soil modifications, chemicals, or excessive water.
 Finally, adapted plants are non-native, but are able to thrive under a certain region’s temperature, soil, and rainfall conditions without becoming invasive.

-Native and non-native plants alike (and, yes, even invasives) offer benefits such as shading, air filtration, and aesthetics, but native and adapted plants are most likely to do well while also simultaneously enhancing ecosystem stability, providing habitat, and requiring minimal attention.
+Native and non-native plants alike (and, yes, even invasives) offer benefits such as shading, air filtration, and aesthetics, but native and adapted plants are most likely to do well while simultaneously enhancing ecosystem stability, providing habitat, and requiring minimal attention.

 Cost and Care